jengeb/dom-position-serializer/README.md

  * you want to store and retrieve a position in the DOM tree
  * you want to ignore changes you make or made in the DOM, e.g., by adding HTML elements with a special CSS class

-A position consists of a element and a character offset in this element.
+A position consists of an element and a character offset in this element.
 The serialization of a position is a path in the DOM tree (with respect to a root node) and the offset.
 The computed path is an array of zero-based indexes that determine the respective element in the list of child elements.

 If you intend to add elements to the DOM (e.g., for highlighting text), this module is able to compute serializations with respect to the original DOM, see below.